K-I-M-I-N-G-I/GROUP-12-tuitorialspoint-clone/README.md

 # GROUP-12-tuitorialspoint-clone
-hello...this repo contains a clone of the DEEPSEEK homepage. compiled by 3 members;
+hello...this repo contains a clone of the tuitorialspoint homepage. compiled by 3 members;
 # MEMBERS
 1.NAME   : DERICK KIMINGI